England Football Online

 Hugh Harrison (Old Westminsters AFC) withdrew from that line-up, Vaughan Lodge took his place.

-team notes: Robert and Arthur Topham were brothers, the ninth set of brothers to play for England and the seventh set to do so in the same match.
+family notes: Robert and Arthur Topham were brothers, the eleventh set of brothers to play for England and the seventh set to do so in the same match.

 appearance notes: Cunliffe Gosling and Rupert Sandilands are the 62nd/63rd players have made three England appearances and 119 players have now played for England more than once.